 CRM data clean-up will likely look different for each team.
-Regardless, it’s important to establish a standardized approach to cleaning up your HubSpot CRM data.
+Regardless, it’s important to establish a standardised approach to cleaning up your HubSpot CRM data.

-This strategy is useful for larger organizations that input big amounts of data more frequently, which might be unmanageable for a single team member.
+This strategy is useful for larger organisations that input big amounts of data more frequently, which might be unmanageable for a single team member.

 Establish a cleaning schedule